DavidBuchanan314/dag-cbrrr/README.md

 It decodes strictly, and there is no non-strict mode available.
 This means, among other things:

-- No duplicate map keys are allowed
+- Maps must not have duplicate keys
-- No non-canonically sorted map keys are allowed
+- Map keys must be strings
-- No non-string map keys are allowed
+- Map keys must be canonically sorted
 - Only 64-bit floats are allowed
 - All integers/lengths must be minimally encoded
 - Only tag type 42 is allowed (NOTE: For now, CID values themselves are not validated)